neckcen/femto-plugin/php/README.md

 then be aware that the PHP code within Femto pages will be displayed as plain text when pages files are accessed directly.

-Ouput of pages with the `php` flag set is never cached, thus setting the `no-cache` flag as well is redundant.
-For the same reason, it is recommended to set the `no-markdown` flag when possible to increase performances.
+Content of pages with the `php` flag set is never cached, thus setting the `no-cache` flag as well is redundant.

+Content of pages with the `php` flag is not processed any further by default.
+If you want to emulate the usual Femto behaviour (%variable% substitution, other plugins, markdown), then you need to set the `php-emulate-femto` flag.
+This can have a significant impact on performances.
+You can disable markdown with the `no-markdown` flag to mitigate the problem a bit.

 Your script has access to `$config` which contains the website's configuration and `$page` which contains the current page's information.
 If your code sets